-• All the clubs that are organized on the campus must comply with the regulations stipulated by the school.

-- The clubs must be authorized by the administration. - Some clubs are held during the school hours, and others are carried out after school hours. - After school clubs require parent authorization. - For weekly after school clubs, parents are responsible to arrange for their child's necessary transportation home. - Transportation will be provided for students representing CCA in an off-campus school-related special activity.
+- All the clubs that are organized on the campus must comply with the regulations stipulated by the school. - The administration must authorize the clubs.
+To form a new club, students my complete the Club Application, Club Roster/Petition, and Constitution, and turn in all paperwork to the secondary Principal.
+The club application will then go through an approval process. - Some clubs are held during the school hours, and others are carried out after school hours. - After school clubs require parent authorization. - For weekly after school clubs, parents are responsible to arrange for their child's necessary transportation home. - Transportation will be provided for students representing CCA in an off-campus school-related special activity.